 Information related to you

-We’re talking about your or names of your family and friends, a pet’s name, your or other people’s birthday, your job title, or anything related to the occupation or interests you have.
+We’re talking about you or your family and friends, a pet’s name, your or other people’s birthday, your job title, or anything related to the occupation or interests you have.
 Also, do not include your address – country, street name, town, house/apartment number, etc. It’s also important that you do not choose these as answers to security questions either.
 Hackers can abuse this security measure to circumvent not knowing your password.

 3. Use a combination of letters, numbers, and symbols

-This probably the most important piece of advice.
+This is probably the most important piece of advice.
 Using only numbers leaves you exposed to effortless brute-force attacks, and so do words, as explained above.
 Using only symbols might be impossible on the majority of websites.
 For that reason, it’s best if you combine all 3 of them in some order, random or not.
 Keep in mind that the so-called “leetspeak“ is no longer valid, so never replace letters with numbers such as “p455w0rd“ instead of “password“.

 3. Keep your passwords safe